sagemath/sagewiki_to_gh-2022-10-10/days13.md

 == Location ==

-The event will be held at the University of Georgia at Athens.
+The event will be held at the [[http://www.uga.edu/visit/directions.html|University of Georgia]] at Athens

 == Organizers ==